 The hardest part of food cost is not the math.
 It is keeping recipes, costs, and updates synchronized across your team.
 When the head chef knows the spec but the line cooks are using a different version, your food cost calculation is fiction.

 The best operators we work with handle this by centralizing recipes and costs in one place — accessible from every team member's phone, updated whenever a supplier price shifts or a recipe gets refined.
-A custom operations app is what makes this practical at scale.
+A digital recipe book built into a custom operations app is what makes this practical at scale.
+And when it's time to build out a whole new menu or refresh an existing one, the full process — from concept through launch — is covered in our breakdown of what restaurant menu development actually looks like behind the scenes.

 If you are figuring out how to bring this kind of structure into your operation broadly, the framework in how to organize restaurant operations walks through it step by step.
 And for the daily checks that keep food cost from drifting, our complete daily operations checklist includes the line check items that catch portion drift before it shows up on the P&L. Cost control is one of six pillars — for the complete framework, see our complete guide to restaurant operations.